£250M public bond and A+ credit rating for Incommunities

 Greg Robinson, Assistant Chief Executive - Resources, Incommunities

-We have drawn on the expertise of the team at Chatham led by Adrian Bell to reach all our objectives.
+We have drawn on the expertise of the team at Chatham to reach all our objectives.
 It is worth reflecting too that we have entered the debt capital markets at a time of political turmoil and uncertainty – but despite this we have come out with an excellent result.
 Our business will reap the benefits of this transaction for years to come.

 Chatham was hired to advise Incommunities following a competitive tender process.